SoftwareAG/c8y-docs/content/release-notes/10-6-6-bundle/10-6-6-whatsnew.md

 For details on creating new widgets based on Angular, see [Add a custom widget to a dashboard](/web/tutorials/#add-a-custom-widget) in the Web SDK guide.

 The new components can be used to display dashboards on any page with or without the context and widget concept of the group and device dashboards.
 A demo has been added to the tutorial application.
-See [Web SDK guide > Tutorials](/web/tutorials/) in the Web SDK guide for information on the tutorial application.
+See [Tutorials](/web/tutorials/) in the *Web SDK guide* for information on the tutorial application.

 In this context, the view of the dashboard the widget editors has been updated to improve the user experience, see above.
 Moreover, a new preview is provided which can also be added to an AngularJS widget by using the `previewImage` property in the widget definition.